Kelzor/Introductory-ancient-DNA-practical/README.md

   - PMDtools
 + Necessary considerations when identifying variants in low-coverage, damaged DNA sequencing reads

-__aDNA Data Analysis II: assessment and evolutionary analysis of ancient _Mycobacterium leprae_ genomes__: in this lesson you will reinforce what you learned in Part I by assessing the quality of reads mapped to the _M. leprae_ reference genome.
+## aDNA Data Analysis II: assessment and evolutionary analysis of ancient _Mycobacterium leprae_ genomes

+__Learning objectives__: in this lesson you will reinforce what you learned in Part I by assessing the quality of reads mapped to the _M. leprae_ reference genome.
 Additionally, you will learn how to make phylogenetic trees and draw evolutionary inferences from them.

+You will

-+ All content from Analysis Part I
++ Review all content from Analysis Part I
 + Make phylogenetic trees
   - MEGAX
 + Interpret phylogenetic trees